Andromeda-NGC224/KinoNight/README.md

-# MoviePicker: Personalized Movie Selection 🎬
+# KinoNight: Personalized Movie Selection 🎬
-MoviePicker is a web application that provides a convenient and personalized way for users to select movies.
+KinoNight is a web application that provides a convenient and personalized way for users to select movies.
 Built with a focus on user experience, the app allows users to explore movie options, view detailed information, and make their selections through a user-friendly interface.
 The application implements public routes for seamless navigation between components.

 ## 🎬 Features:
 - Personalized Movie Recommendations: Users can receive movie suggestions based on preferences and past choices.